-Ashley Waith, MBA, Administrative Coordinator
+Ashley Waith, MBA, Grants and Contracts Analyst

-Bekir Kaplan, MD is currently a post-doctoral fellow at IGTC.
+Bekir Kaplan, MD, is currently a post-doctoral fellow at IGTC.
 His research at the Institute focuses on cigarette health warning labels, compliance with smoke-free legislation in Turkey and the effects of toxins from waterpipe (hookah) smoke in real-world setting.
 Kaplan received his medical doctorate in 2007 and a public health specialist degree from Hacettepe University in 2011.
 He previously worked at the Turkish Ministry of Health in Ankara between 2012 and 2015 where he was in charge of conducting several national surveys on behalf of the Ministry of Health.

-Sejal Saraf, BDH, MPH manages the smokeless tobacco/bidi component of the TPackSS project, in India, Pakistan, and Bangladesh.
+Sejal Saraf, BDH, MPH, manages the smokeless tobacco/bidi component of the TPackSS project, in India, Pakistan, and Bangladesh.
 As a research assistant at the Institute during her master of public health studies, she helped with development of a TPackSS codebook, coding of tobacco packs for health warning label, and preparing factsheets.
 Saraf previously worked as a senior dentist for various nonprofit organizations and private clinics in India.
 She received her dental degree from Maharashtra University of Health Sciences, India, and her master of public health from Johns Hopkins Bloomberg School of Public Health.

 Brian Shea, BA, is responsible for developing and implementing communication strategies to effectively disseminate the work of the Institute through multiple channels, including the web and electronic media.
 He is also involved with managing IGTC's social media accounts.
 Shea holds a Bachelor of Arts degree from Allegheny College.

-Ashley Waith, MBA is the first point of contact at IGTC and is responsible for administrative tasks that support the Institute’s staff.
+Ashley Waith, MBA, is the first point of contact at IGTC and is responsible for administrative tasks that support the Institute’s staff.
 She is a 2012 master of business administration graduate from the University of Baltimore, and received her undergraduate degree in business administration from Stevenson University.